ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 4. ADDED Illithid Powers Consolidated.
 5. ADDED Theif's Trinkets, and hid them somewhere in Act 2.
 6. ADDED Randomized Equipment Loot again, this time experimenting with the Script Extender powered addition.
-7. ADDED Thronsong Bow, placed it somewhere secret, tweaked the quiver to be something special.
+7. ADDED Thornsong Bow, placed it somewhere secret, tweaked the quiver to be something special.
 8. ADDED Cazador - True Vampire Lord of the Gate (NPC appearance change).
+Also updated Cazador's stats and CX config.
 9. Tweaked Ghaikskin armor to actually be armor (hopefully).
 10. Updated Listo's patch and Degreaser to comply with UNSO v2.0.
 So many stat entry edits, so little time.
 11. ADDED More Firewine Kobolds.
 Hehe.